 People choose buying condos over single family homes or renting an apartment for several reasons.
 Whether it's the convenience of a downtown location near shopping and cultural centers, the joys of home ownership without the headaches of yard work, or the affordability factor condos offer versus traditional homes, the factors are numerous.

 Is buying a condo right for you?
 That's a decision only you can make, but the following may help you be better informed.
+Just make sure you're covered with an affordable condo insurance policy.

 1. Condos Mean Shared Responsibility